jundalisay/superbnetlify/content/en/research/machiavelli/prince/chapter-12.md

 <!--  more difficult for a republic armed with its own arms to be taken over by one of its citizens, than it is to  one armed with foreign arms.  -->

 Rome and Sparta stood for many ages armed and free.
-The Swiss are completelyarmed and quite free.
+The Swiss are completely armed and quite free.

 The Carthaginians were oppressed by their mercenary soldiers after the first war with the Romans, even if the Carthaginians had their own citizens for captains.